dani-8a/MadBeatsBackend/README.md

 ###

 <p align="left">The project is set to deploy the back-end in both local and cloud, depending on what the developer needs to do.
-For example to implement new features, troubleshooting or deploy new versions.
+For example to implement new features, troubleshooting or deploy new versions (send to production).
 API MadBeats is managed via Postman.</p>

 ###